victorakio/project-mark-challenge/README.md

 now you will be able to access the project on the `http://localhost:3000` url

-To run the e2e tests run `yarn test:e2e`
+To run the e2e tests run `npx playwright install` and then `yarn test:e2e`

 If you wish to, the project is also available at: https://project-mark-challenge.vercel.app/